Sinéad O’Connor, gifted and provocative Irish singer-songwriter, dies at 56

 LONDON (AP) — Sinéad O’Connor, the gifted Irish singer-songwriter who became a superstar in her mid-20s and was known as much for her private struggles and provocative actions as for her fierce and expressive music, has died at 56.

 “It is with great sadness that we announce the passing of our beloved Sinéad.
-Her family and friends are devastated and have requested privacy at this very difficult time,” the singer’s family said in a statement reported Wednesday by the BBC and RTE.
-No cause was disclosed.
+Her family and friends are devastated and have requested privacy at this very difficult time,” the singer’s family said in a statement reported by the BBC and RTE.

+O’Connor was found unresponsive shortly before noon Wednesday in a home in southeast London and pronounced dead at the scene, the Met Police said.
+They did not say how she died but said her death was not considered suspicious.

 She was public about her mental illness, saying that she was diagnosed with bipolar disorder.
 O’Connor posted a Facebook video in 2017 from a New Jersey motel where she had been living, saying that she was staying alive for the sake of others and that if it were up to her, she’d be “gone.”